-Set in the larger context of a solid liberal arts education, the Communication Arts program provides a foundation for making sense of the world around and addressing it effectively.
-Our focus on the four values in our mission statement (truth, reconciliation, transformation and reflection) helps us remember our deep belief that the methods and the messages that we communicate are part of the Gospel of God.
-Our focus on these values means that we want our students to be effective communicators in ways that do good in the world.
+Our focus on the four values in our mission statement (truth, reconciliation, transformation, and reflection) helps us remember our deep belief that the art that we create and the messages that we send participate in Christ’s Kingdom.
+Our focus on these values means that we want our students and graduates to shine God’s light to the world through their vocations.

 Engage in your learning

 You are likely to find yourself sitting in circles, involved in discussion, teaching and learning from peers, and engaging course content in a variety of different ways because we want to encourage you to find ways to engage your learning in a practical way.
 You'll discover ways to explore simulated contexts, apply what you are learning, and integrate your emotions, intuitions, and collective efforts into your college experience.
 Professors are deeply involved in developing, directing, and facilitating these opportunities, because we believe that you don’t just learn in your head.